syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 {% endhighlight %}

-The following code example demonstrates modifying the existing built in document property
+The following code example demonstrates how to modify the existing built in document property

 {% highlight c# %}
 [C#]